Impact Wrestling Emergence (2021): Reception

 Jack Irene of 411Mania gave the event a 7.5 out of 10.
 He felt the mixed tag match was the only "low point" that did "nothing special and never really picked up" but was positive towards the rest of the card, praising the X-Division title bout for being "one of the greatest X-Division matches of all time" and the Impact title main event for having "nice technical displays from both men" He called it an "[A]ll around good show here for IMPACT as they head in a new direction."
-Darrin Lilly of Pro Wrestling Torch called it a "Solid show from top to bottom", praising Alexander-Something for having "an excellent back and forth match" that continued "Alexander's streak of good X Division matches" and Cage-Myers for being "an enjoyable match."
+Darrin Lilly of PWTorch called it a "Solid show from top to bottom", praising Alexander-Something for having "an excellent back and forth match" that continued "Alexander's streak of good X Division matches" and Cage-Myers for being "an enjoyable match."
 He concluded: "You can always count on the Impact Plus specials to deliver a fun night of entertainment."
 John Powell of Slam Wrestling felt that Myers was out of place in his Impact World title bout against Cage but gave praise to Something for having "the skills and endurance to put on a main event match" during his X Division title match against Alexander, calling it "one of the very best, if not the best, match that Impact has staged this year."
 He gave the event 3.5 out of 5 stars and called it: "Another mixed bag from Impact.
 Some really good matches and some really weak, mediocre matches."